D-J-Harris/chef/README.md

 ## TODO

-- [ ] works Change `Operation` enum to not carry data.
+- [ ] Change `Operation` enum to not carry data.
 How does this impact performance, with improved cache locality of the enum

 ## Challenges